AcademySoftwareFoundation/EncodingGuidelines/README.md

 This contains a variety of test suites to help pick encoding profiles suitable for VFX/Animation media reviews.
+We are trying to develop best practices, so we will suggest a good starting point, but there isnt a right answer for all cases, so we do also try to explain what the parameters do, and in what situations you might want to choose different parameters.
+We welcome suggestions and improvements.

 This is being done as part of the [ASWF Media Review working-group](https://wiki.aswf.io/display/PRWG/Playback+And+Review+Working+Group).